fullmoonissue/tas-scaffolding/README.md

     - Go to your TAS project
     $ cd /path/to/your/projects/tas-of-your-game

-    - Let's say you'll make the any%, update the value of currentTas (with vi or your in your IDE)
+    - Let's say you'll make the any%, update the value of currentTas (with vi or in your IDE)
     $ vi configuration/play.lua (local currentTas = 'any%')
     - In this same file, you can assign the savestate slot which will be loaded when Bizhawk will be rebooted, let's say you will load the slot 0 after reboot